jggatter/Notes/git/git advanced.md

 ## TODO: transform output

-git show <branch_name>:<file_path>: View the content of the file from a specific branch without modifying existing file
+`git show <branch_name or commit_sha>:<file_path>`: View the content of the file from a specific branch without modifying existing file

-git checkout <branch_name> -- <file_path>: Replace the current version of `example.txt` in your working directory with the version from the `feature-branch`.
+`git checkout <branch_name> -- <file_path>`: Replace the current version of `example.txt` in your working directory with the version from the `feature-branch`.
 Keep in mind that this will overwrite any local changes you've made to the file.

 git reset
 `--soft`: uncommit changes, changes are left staged (index).